Olawande-samuel/events-manager/README.md

 to start up the project on your local machine;

 The project requires that you create a .env file and any random string as the value of the 'NEXT_PRIVATE_JWT_SECRET' key.
+You will also need to setup vercel/postgres and pull its configuration into the project.

 #### DESCRIPTION
 This project is an attempt at solving IntelRegion's assessment test.